buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 Whenever you have hit, you roll **additional damage of just the weapon** for every 8 over the Defense; this damage is also called **critical damage**.
 If you made two Critical Hits, it means you must roll 2 extra weapon dice, and have hit by +16/+23 range.

 >> **Example Critical Hit**: Example: I roll 6 4 5, I roll an additional 6, I roll an additional 6, I roll an additional 4, total 31.
-The opponent's Defense is 15.
-For damage you roll the weapon's damage 3 times, once because I hit and twice because you hit with a margin of 16!
+The opponent' \*\*s Defense is 15.
+For damage you roll the weapon' \*\*s damage 3 times, once because I hit and twice because you hit with a margin of 16!

 ## Exploding Damage

-Whenever you roll the maximum value on a weapon's damage die (for example, rolling an 8 on the classic d8 for a longsword), you reroll the die and add the new result (of the die only).
+Whenever you roll the maximum value on a weapon' \*\*s damage die (for example, rolling an 8 on the classic d8 for a longsword), you reroll the die and add the new result (of the die only).

 For weapons with multiple dice (example 2d4, the maximum value must be obtained as the sum of the two dice, i.e., 8).
 There is no damage explosion for weapons with maximum damage less than or equal to 6.